Andy-Fraley/sg_backup/README.md

-# backup_siteground
+# sg_backup
-Utility to backup websites created on SiteGround.com
+Utility to backup websites hosted on SiteGround.com

 This backup utility pulls from SiteGround by running an ssh mysqldump into a local file to collect WordPress database and by running an rsync against the next-oldest backup (if one exists, else use rsync to populate new) for website